alxthe/bcimusicplayer/README.md

-# BCI Music Player
+# Meet NeuroHarmony!

-Welcome to my Github repository for my BCI project that plays music based off how you're feeling (relaxed vs. concentrated vs. creative)
+Welcome to my Github repository for my BCI project, NeuroHarmony,m that plays music based off how you're feeling (relaxed vs. concentrated vs. creative)

 I forked Alexandre Barachant's muselsl repository and made a substantial amount of edits to customize it to this particular goal of playing music.
 I measured three parameters: alpha (showing signs of relaxation), beta (showing signs of concentration), and theta (showing signs of creativity).